Applying to SASLI

 Be sure to ask your recommenders – AT MINIMUM – three weeks prior to the application deadline.
 If possible, bring up the idea as you are in the early stages of the application process.
 The more you offer them in way of your goals and direction of the application, the better they will be able to tailor their recommendation to you and your goals.

 How do you ask someone?
-If possible, doing so in person is a great option, otherwise, you can send an email.
+If possible, doing so in person is a great option, though this can sometimes be difficult to arrange.
+You can also send them an email.
 Regardless of how you ask, be upfront and honest: explain your goals, what you are applying for, why you need a recommendation, and why you chose them.

 You will receive one of two answers.
 Either they will say yes, in which you can celebrate and continue on reading.
 Or, they will say no. If this is the case, do not be angry.
 Thank them for their consideration and move on to finding another individual.
 A variety of situations can cause someone to say no to a recommendation, from being too busy, to being unavailable, to simply not feeling like they know you well enough.
 It does not matter why someone said no, what matters is finding individuals who are willing, but also available to provide you with a letter.
 These are the people who will write the best recommendation.